 I thought I should mention that the food was really quite amazing, notwithstanding that the course is free to begin with!
 I was probably eating better and more variety of food during the course than in my regular meals.
 When I was talking to one of the volunteers after the course, they revealed that there was a regular chef who would cook for every retreat.
 The recipes are specially catered to suit local tastes.
 For example, the Singapore retreat typically has Burmese and Chinese participants, thus the menu is dominated with Burmese and Chinese dishes.
 Quite a lot of effort has been put in just to maintain the welfare of the people.

 By the way, the food served is vegetarian, in adherence with one of the moral codes of Vipassana, which is not to kill living beings.
-Since I’m a vegan, I didn’t have to make adaptations of any sort, though it shouldn’t be a problem even if you are not vegetarian.
-Most, if not all, of the participants are non-vegetarian and found the food to really amazing.
-Some of them told me they felt really clean and clear in their stomachs from the dietary change in the 10-days.
-Meat-based food takes longer to digest than plant-based food.
+Most of the participants are non-vegetarian and found the food to really amazing.
+Some of them felt really clean and clear in their stomachs from the dietary change in the 10 days.

 As mentioned above, the course is entirely free and run solely on donation from previous course participants.
 Even all the food and accommodation provided throughout the 10-days are free, which I thought is very gratuitous.
 At the end of the 10-days, you can make a donation based on your own capacity and desire from your own experience.
 It is entirely voluntary – the donation box is never handed individually for donations.